314-grp-301/314-grp-301.github.io/Assignments/01-Team-Organization-Charter.md

 ### Mission Statement
 “Our mission is to improve weather reporting by designing and implementing solutions that provide localized, real-time weather data in a wide range of environments and conditions.
 With a user focused experience in mind, our goal is to provide end users with the tools needed to make the necessary and informed decisions required in their daily activity planning.”

+### Goal Development Methodology
+Goal setting is an important step towards achieving project success by offering teams a path and a sense of purpose.
+Through the establishment of specific criteria (e.g. SMART method), teams can organize their objectives into a structured framework, enhancing clarity and bolstering the likelihood of accomplishment.
+The SMART method sets forth standards for goal creation by breaking objectives down into more distinct components: Specific, Measurable, Achievable, Relevant, and Time-bound criteria.
+This approach ensures that goals are clearly defined, quantifiable, realistic given available resources, aligned with project objectives, and bound by a defined timeline.
+By adhering to SMART methodology, teams can create goals that are actionable and increases the likelihood of the project succeeding.

 ### Project Goals
 - **Design Safety Device:** Design and fabricate a device capable of provoding an end-user with accurate and precise temperature and humidity readings.